 - can be used intermittently if the need for birth control is only occasional

-- for women who cannot use hormones for medical, breastfeeding, or other reasons, barrier methods, such as the cervical cap, condom, diaphragm, contraceptive sponge, spermicide, copper IUD, or natural family planning are hormone-free methods
+- for women who cannot use hormones for medical, breastfeeding, or other reasons, barrier methods, such as the cervical cap, condom, diaphragm, contraceptive sponge, spermicide, copper IUD are all hormone-free methods

 - many methods are inexpensive, but may not be covered by insurance because they are over-the-counter (OTC)

 - some methods are easily accessible without a prescription at retail stores, and are easily transportable

 - except for the copper IUD, these methods require diligent and consistent use to prevent pregnancy